atifrehman/NEC/README.md

 ## Citing this Research
-Rehmat Ullah , Muhammad Atif Ur Rehman, and Byung-Seo Kim, “Design and Implementation of an Open Source Framework and Prototype For Named Data Networking based Edge Cloud Computing System,” in IEEE Access, vol. 7, pp. 57741-57759, 2019, doi: 10.1109/ACCESS.2019.2914067.
+Rehmat Ullah , Muhammad Atif Ur Rehman, and Byung-Seo Kim, “Design and Implementation of an Open Source Framework and Prototype For Named Data Networking based Edge Cloud Computing System,” in IEEE Access, vol. 7, pp. 57741-57759, 2019.

 Link to Paper: https://ieeexplore.ieee.org/abstract/document/8703380.